NPI-D7/Terri-Fried/README.md

 # Terri-Fried
-A Game created by @Polymars
+A Game created by @PolymarsDev